 But how could such a market ever develop?
 After all, all alternative purchasers had already been excluded from consideration because their development schemes were deemed inferior to the expropriation project.
 Taken to its logical conclusion, this line of reasoning leads to an offensive result: the commercial value of property taken for economic development should not be compensated because the expropriating party will make optimal commercial use of it.
 The Supreme Court stopped just short of explicitly endorsing this conclusion.
 Instead, they retreated to the traditional idea of benefit sharing, based on the natural horsepower method.

 It seems clear to me that the alternative development schemes presented to the court in Otra II were in fact foreseeable.
-They only fell to be disregarded due to the lack of a well-behaved no-scheme principle in Norwegian law, cf. my discussion in Section 4.2.
-However, it remains an interesting theoretical question whether the natural horsepower method can be replaced with something less offensive in cases when alternative development is in fact unrealistic, e.g., because only the expropriation project is profitable.
+They only fell to be disregarded due to the lack of a well-behaved no-scheme principle in Norwegian law, cf. my discussion in Section 12.44.
+However, it remains an interesting theoretical question whether the natural horsepower method can be replaced with something less offensive in cases when alternative development is in fact unrealistic, e.g. because only the expropriation project is profitable.

-Towards a possible answer, let us follow Lord Nicholls and reason based on what would have happened in the absence of a power to expropriate.
+Toward a possible answer, let us follow Lord Nicholls and reason based on what would have happened in the absence of a power to expropriate.
 In cases such as Otra II, an alternative project corresponding closely to the expropriation project could still be implemented.
-This alternative project, however, would be based on actual cooperation and benefit sharing with owners.
+This alternative project, however, could be based on actual cooperation and benefit sharing with owners.

 If we think like this, focus shifts from theoretical benefit sharing imposed through the natural horsepower method, towards trying to determine, under the foreseeability test, what would have been the actual mode of cooperation in a joint enterprise.
 This subtle change of perspective could make a dramatic difference.
 In particular, it would allow us to anchor the compensation assessment in a concrete, albeit counterfactual, benefit sharing scenario.